Q: What the heck is collagen?

 Q: What exactly are natural flavors?

 A: Don't be alarmed!
-Our natural flavors are simply cocoa extract with absolutely no MSG or hidden ingredients.
+Our natural flavors are simply cocoa powder or extract, vanilla bean, or chocolate fudge, depending on the flavor, with absolutely no MSG or hidden ingredients.
 We list them as natural flavors per the legal guys.
-We are looking into calling them what they are on the label moving forward: cocoa extract.
+We are looking into calling them what they are on the label moving forward: vanilla extract.
 Our bar maker in Canada is one of the top facilities in the world (did you know Canada is ranked #1 in food safety?) and the company is just as committed to ingredient integrity as we are.
+The natural flavors do not contain synthetic substances.

 Q: I have an allergy, are the bars manufactured in a facility that contains allergens?